eugenetangkj/tp/docs/DeveloperGuide.md

     1. `find n/Apple n/Google`
     2. `view 2`

-   **Expected**: The right UI panel displays the details for the second internship entry in the filtered internship list.
+   **Expected**: The View Panel displays the details for the second internship entry in the filtered internship list.
 In this case, it displays the details for the entry whose company name is `Google`.